 I had been vaguely thinking how it would be a good idea to drag them out of the drawer.
 A lot of times my ideas never get past this “I should really…” stage.
 But this time I happened to come across just the inspiration I needed to take some action.

 I came across a photo of a simple string Christmas tree on the wall and knew I had to create my own to hold Christmas cards.

 And since I never got around to putting anything Christmas-y on the little chalkboard wall in our kitchen, it seemed like the perfect spot.
 Of course you can create your own Christmas card tree anywhere – I just like the dark background the chalkboard gives it.

 Y’all, this project was perfect.
-The only supplies you need are a little yarn and some glittery washi tape and I seriously finished the whole thing in about thirty minutes.
+The only supplies you need are some chunky yarn and glittery washi tape and I seriously finished the whole thing in about thirty minutes.
 (It would have been way faster but I’m a total perfectionist and I kept repositioning the ‘branches’.)